 On the week of its anniversary, let’s take a look back at the phone that started it all.

 Before we get to the phone itself, it’s important to look at how it came to be.

-While we could technically go all the way back to Android’s formative days (which you can read all about here), the G1’s tale didn’t truly start until 2005 when Google bought Android for around $50 million.
+While we could technically go all the way back to Android’s formative days, the G1’s tale didn’t truly start until 2005 when Google bought Android for around $50 million.

 The world caught a glimpse of the first Android phone prototype in late 2007.
 The internal reference device — codenamed “Sooner” — drew immediate comparisons with Blackberry phones and even at a quick glance, it’s not hard to see why.

 Though one key feature (pun absolutely intended) would make its way to the G1, much of Sooner’s design was abandoned following the industry-shaking announcement of the iPhone and the dawn of the touchscreen.
 The phone never saw a commercial release.